 RPA offers instantaneous solutions for fraud detection.
 You may have any number of transactions performed during a short span of time.
-It would take weeks to identify fraudulent activity manually.
-RPA can be set to monitor activity that looks suspicious to mitigate losses for the bank and the customers.
+It take weeks to identify fraudulent activity manually.
+You can set RPA to monitor activity that looks suspicious to mitigate losses for the bank and the customers.

 5. KYC Process

 KYC and AML regulatory compliance specifications continue to evolve at a rapid rate.
-Implementing a good robotic process automation system allows your institution to automatically gather and track all necessary information so that it’s available at all times.
-This makes it much simpler to stay in compliance with governing bodies.
+Implementing a good RPA system allows your institution to automatically gather and track all necessary information so that it’s available at all times.
+This makes it much simpler to stay in compliance with governing bodies

-RPA is only useful when your institution implements changes that are geared to fix or improve set protocols.
+RPA is only useful when your institution implements changes to fix or improve set protocols.
 First you need to identify the areas within your institution that could benefit from better automation.